This guide assumes you have performed the steps in the Moving Pictures tutorial. The

 pandas.DataFrame) that are not available through the QIIME API.
 An important caveat is that you will lose all artifact provenance in the process, because QIIME can’t track what happens to data outside of QIIME.
 You can import the

 pandas.DataFrame back into a new QIIME artifact as follows:

 rarefied_table artifact can be passed to methods of other QIIME 2 plugins.
 Here we’ll compute the Observed Features alpha diversity metric using the

 >>> from qiime2.plugins import diversity >>> alpha_result = diversity.pipelines.alpha(table=rarefied_table, metric='observed_features') >>> alpha_diversity = alpha_result.alpha_diversity >>> alpha_diversity.view(pd.Series) L1S105 24 L1S140 19 L1S208 25 L1S257 30 L1S281 29 L1S57 23 L1S76 20 L1S8 17 ...
 Name: observed_features, dtype: int64

 Finally, we can save our

 .qza files and exit the interpreter as follows:

 >>> rarefied_table.save('rare.qza') 'rare.qza' >>> alpha_diversity.save('obs_features.qza') 'obs_features.qza' >>> exit

 Another powerful feature of QIIME 2 is that you can combine interfaces.
-For example, you could develop a Python script that automatically processes files for you to generate results as we just did, and then perform analysis of those files using the command line interface or the QIIME 2 Studio.
+For example, you could develop a Python script that automatically processes files for you to generate results as we just did, and then perform analysis of those files using the command line interface.
 For instance, you could now continue your analysis and view some results on the command line as follows:

 qiime diversity alpha-group-significance --i-alpha-diversity obs_features.qza --m-metadata-file sample-metadata.tsv --o-visualization obs-f-group-significance.qzv